sledre/sledre/README.md

 docker-compose -f docker-compose.dev.yml up -d
 ```

-In development configuration, backend and frontend folders are shared with containers using volumes so the project support hot reload.
+In development configuration, backend and frontend folders are shared with containers using volumes so the project support hot reloads.
 However, when editing celery tasks, do not forget to restart the celery container.
-You'll also need recreate the Windows VM everytime you're editing the agent.
+You'll also need recreate the Windows VM every time you're editing the agent.